Loading

 Coolbaugh Township, PA · Monroe County

-The court affirms: the applicant "presented absolutely no evidence to prove this large building was in fact a warehouse" under the code's definition.
-The use was prohibited, and the applicant never demonstrated otherwise.
+On appeal, the court affirms the ZHB's decision.
+The court's key finding: the applicant 'presented absolutely no evidence to prove this large building was in fact a warehouse' under the code's definition.
+The court notes the dock ratio test is mechanical and clear — the applicant never attempted to address it.

 Facility Size